Boris Şyhmyradow

 Boris Orazowiç Şyhmyradow (born 25 May 1949) is a Turkmen politician who served as the minister of foreign affairs of Turkmenistan from 1995 to 2000.
-He was sentenced to life imprisonment after he was convicted of participation in a plot against President Saparmyrat Nyýazow in 2002.
+He was sentenced to life imprisonment after he was convicted of participation in a plot against President Saparmurat Niyazov in 2002.
 Little is known about his life in prison, and it is unknown whether he remains alive.

 Biography

 Early life and diplomatic career

 Şyhmyradow was born in Ashgabat to an Armenian mother and Turkmen father.
 Beginning in 1971, he worked in the Soviet embassies to Pakistan and India.
 After Turkmenistan gained independence, in 1992 he became Deputy Foreign Minister and then First Deputy Foreign Minister; he also became Deputy Chairman of the Cabinet of Ministers in the same year.
 He became Foreign Minister in 1995 and served in that position for five years.
 He subsequently became a Special Envoy dealing with Caspian Sea affairs and the normalisation of the situation in Afghanistan in June 2000.
 He served in that post until March 2001, when he became Turkmenistan's Ambassador to the People's Republic of China.
-He remained in the latter position until November 2001, when he announced his opposition to President Nyýazow.
+He remained in the latter position until November 2001, when he announced his opposition to President Niyazov.